Is it bad to leave laptop plugged in always

 The Behavior of Laptop Batteries

-Even though some manufacturers utilize lithium-polymer batteries, most of the laptops we use have lithium-ion batteries as backup power.
+Even though some manufacturers utilize lithium-polymer batteries, most laptops we use have lithium-ion batteries as backup power.

 In terms of charging, lithium batteries are not as rigid or complicated as other batteries.

-Feed it the required voltage until it is fully charged, and then detach it from the charger.
+Feed the required voltage until it is fully charged, then detach it from the charger.
 This is just the requirement to charge lithium batteries.

 The only stipulation is that you do not overcharge it.
 This means that a fully charged lithium battery might overheat and burn if left charged for an extended period.